Languages of Gibraltar: Spanish

 Over the course of its history, the Rock of Gibraltar has changed hands many times, among Spanish, Moorish, and British hands, although it has been consistently under British control since the Treaty of Utrecht in 1713.
 Before the British takeover, Spanish was widely spoken, but afterwards as most residents left the Rock, the language had a much smaller population (in 1753 there were just 185 Spaniards, and only 134 in 1777).
 However, the border with Spain has been opened since 1985, allowing easier travel in and out of Spain, one of the factors which has given Andalusian Spanish considerable presence in Gibraltar.
 In 2001, there were 326 people of Spanish nationality in Gibraltar, and a large number of "Frontier Workers" who commute there for work.

 Berber language and Maghrebi Arabic

 Owing to its close proximity to Morocco and Algeria, the Berber language and Maghrebi Arabic are spoken by the Moroccan and other North African minorities in the city.

 In 2001, there were 961 Moroccans in Gibraltar.

 Other languages

-Hindi and Sindhi is also spoken by the Indian community of Gibraltar.
-Maltese, a language which was widely used in Gibraltar up until the late 19th century, and is still spoken by some families of Maltese descent.
+Hindi and Sindhi are also spoken by the Indian community of Gibraltar.
 Similarly, Genoese was spoken in Catalan Bay well into the 19th century, dying out in the early decades of the 20th, by some families of Genoese descent.
-Hebrew is also spoken by the Jewish community.
+Hebrew is also spoken by some in the Jewish community.